-- I.I Egrets Way is Delivery Action AN3.I within the SDNPA Cycling and Walking Strategy and is identified within the emerging East Sussex Local Cycling and Walking Infrastructure Plan.
-Egrets Way is a shared use path intended to provide safe, sustainable access between the towns of Lewes and Newhaven (approx. 6 miles / I0km), linking the villages of the Lower Ouse Valley.
-The greenfield route will also link to the broader access network including the South Downs Way National Trail and link the coastal National Cycle Trail Route NCN2 with RCR90 (Brighton-Lewes-Eastbourne) cycle route and connect the port of Newhaven for long distance touring cyclists.
-Phase 5 of Egrets Way is identified in the SDNPA Corporate Plan 2020-21.
-Phase 5 is approximately I.8 kilometres in length and runs from Newhaven to Piddinghoe. - 1.2 The usage data for Phase 3 of Egrets Way (Southease to Piddinghoe) is contained in the following table:
+- 1.1 Egrets Way is Delivery Action AN3.1 within the SDNPA Cycling and Walking Strategy and was identified in the SDNPA Corporate Plan Action plan 2020-21.
+Phase 6 of Egrets Way, is approximately 4.1 kilometres in length between Rise Farm (Iford Estate) and Rodmell, and is an Access Team Priority for 2022/23 and identified within the emerging East Sussex Local Cycling and Walking Infrastructure Plan (LCWIP). - I.2 Egrets Way is a shared use path intended to provide safe, sustainable access between the towns of Lewes and Newhaven (approx. 6 miles / 10km), linking the villages of the Lower Ouse Valley.
+The greenfield route will also link to the broader access network including the South Downs Way National Trail and link the Sustrans National Cycle Network NCN2 with RCR90 (Brighton-Lewes-Eastbourne) cycle route and connect the port of Newhaven for long distance touring cyclists. - 1.3 A map showing an overview of the strategic routes and aspirational routes (such as Egrets Way) extracted from the Cycling and Walking Strategy forms Appendix 1 and an overview map of Egrets Way showing the phases delivered and outstanding, forms Appendix 2. - 1.4 The total funding for Phase 6 of Egrets Way is £977,000 comprising of Lewes District Council CIL £100,000, Highways England £600,000, SDNPA CIL £131,250, SDNP Trust £145,502. - 1.5 The contract value for the construction work is estimated at £700,000 and an amount is allocated to design fees, legal costs and pre-construction enabling works.
+As good practice for large projects, a further sum is set aside for contingency.
+To date, land surveys and ecological studies have been undertaken to inform path designs (by Sustrans) and